- Royal School Association

 Events over the last few years have included a Fashion Show, the Revue, a Summer Ball, the Bonfire Party, Christmas Shopping in London, the Christmas Fayre, a Talent Competition and the Summer Hoe Down and Race Night.

-Any monies raised at events are issued to the School for projects either small or major, to enhance the childrens’ time at The Royal.
+Any monies raised at events are issued to the School for projects either small or major, to enhance the pupils’ time at The Royal.
 Over recent years the RSA has been able to donate funds to pay for the following major projects:

 - The refurbishment of the Royal Jubilee Theatre at the Senior School.
 This facility greatly benefits the whole school and is used constantly by our music and drama departments for performances